olinml2024/olinml2024.github.io/assignments/assignment08/assignment08.md

 # Learning Objectives

 {% capture content %}
-* Implement a multi-layer neural network
+* Learn about multi-layer perceptrons (MLPs)
-* Gain some practice writing pytorch code
+* Implement an MLP in Pytorch
-* Understand how a multi-layer network can solve difficult machine learning problems.
+* Understand how a multi-layer network can solve problems without the need for feature engineering.
 {% endcapture %}
 {% include learning_objectives.html content=content %}

 # Neural Networks Motivation

 We're going to start out our journey into neural networks by revisiting the Titanic dataset that we saw a couple of classes ago.
-The exercises are embedded within the [assignment 8 Colab notebook](https://colab.research.google.com/github/olinml2024/notebooks/blob/main/ML24_Assignment08.ipynb).
-Go through those exercises, and then check back here as we unpack things futher.
+The exercises are embedded within [assignment 8 Colab notebook part 1](https://colab.research.google.com/github/olinml2024/notebooks/blob/main/ML24_Assignment08_part_1.ipynb).
+Go through those exercises, and then check back to unpack things further.

 # Neural Networks as Stacked Logistic Regression Models